Israeli strikes kill journalists and aid-seekers as Australia backs Palestinian statehood

 The ministry is part of the Hamas-run government and staffed by medical professionals.
 The U.N. and independent experts consider it the most reliable source on war casualties.
 Israel disputes its figures but has not provided its own.

-On Monday, Australian Prime Minister Anthony Albanese added his country to a list moving toward recognition, along with France, Britain and Canada.
+Australian Prime Minister Anthony Albanese on Monday added his country to a list moving toward recognition of a state of Palestine, along with France, Britain and Canada.
 He said his government’s decision aimed to build momentum toward a two-state solution, which he called the best path to ending violence and bringing leadership other than Hamas to Gaza.

 “The situation in Gaza has gone beyond the world’s worst fears,” he said.
 “The Israeli government continues to defy international law and deny sufficient aid, food and water to desperate people, including children.”